Strangeness production in neutron star matter

 In neutron star matter, the number of neutrons is generally considered to be about 9 times the number of protons.
 It is thus necessary to see if the previous result on the productions of non-nucleon particles changes in neutron star matter with super large asymmetry of neutron number and proton number.
 Also it is interesting to see if the symmetry energy plays a role in the production of non-nucleon particles in dense and asymmetric matter.
-Figure~\ref{final} shows the typical particle ($\Delta^{0}$, $\pi^{+}$, $K^{+}$, $\Lambda$, $\Sigma^{+}$ and $\Xi^{-}$) productions in dense symmetric (N = Z) and asymmetric (N/Z = 9) matter and the effects of the EoS with the variety of symmetry energy are also shown.
+Figure~\ref{final} shows the typical particle ($\Delta^{0}$, $\pi^{+}$, $K^{+}$, $\Lambda$, $\Sigma^{+}$ and $\Xi^{-}$) productions in dense symmetric (N = Z) and asymmetric (N/Z = 9) matter and the effects of EoS with the variety of symmetry energy are also shown.
 Firstly, it is seen that the asymmetry of dense matter in fact less affects the productions of non-nucleon particles.
-While the symmetry energy evidently affects the productions of non-nucleon particles, especially in less dense matter.
-The stiff symmetry energy with ``g = 1.5'' increases the average energy per nucleon, thus causes more non-nucleon productions.
-Secondly, the fractions of $\pi^{+}$, $K^{+}$ mesons are overall larger than those of $\Delta^{0}$, $\Lambda$, $\Sigma^{+}$ and $\Xi^{-}$.
+This is not only because the productions of these particles are less isospin-dependent but also most asymmetry effects have been smoothed out after many scatterings among particles.
+While the symmetry energy affects the productions of non-nucleon particles, especially at low densities.
+The stiff symmetry energy ($\gamma$ = 1.5) increases the average energy per nucleon, causes more energetic nucleon-nucleon collisions.
+Therefore more non-nucleon particles are produced.
+Secondly, the fractions of $\pi^{+}$, $K^{+}$ mesons are overall larger than those of $\Delta^{0}$, $\Lambda$, $\Sigma^{+}$ and $\Xi^{-}$ except for twice saturation density with a soft EoS.
 The fractions of other particles could be estimated via isospin symmetry of related reaction channels.
-Finally, Figure~\ref{final} further demonstrates that even for less dense matter, non-nucleon particles still occupy a certain proportion.
-One thus should be careful to predict the properties of dense matter with densities above twice saturation density via nucleon-only many-body approaches.
+Finally, Figure~\ref{final} further demonstrates that even at two times saturation density, non-nucleon particles still occupy certain proportions.
+One thus should be careful when predicting the properties of dense matter above twice saturation density via nucleon-only many-body approaches.